 A Quilt for My Daughter

-As we began the official wait for our daughter in June 2000, we jumped into a multitude of activities to prepare ourselves for parenthood.
+As we began the official wait for our daughter, we jumped into a multitude of activities to prepare ourselves for parenthood.
 We immersed ourselves in the local adoptive families network and felt grateful for the information and shared experiences.
 But I worried about my friends and family.
 How could we bring them into the anticipation and excitement we felt about building our family through adoption?

 Two ideas came together.
 One was from a few years ago, when my sister-in-law was being married.
 She included a square of muslin fabric with each wedding invitation.
 She called it a prayer flag and asked that each attendee fill it with a prayer, blessing, hope, or dream.
 At the wedding, the flags were tied on a rope that encircled the outdoor party.

 Then, a year or so later, I read about a baby quilt that began this way: a grandmother sent fabric squares to family members and asked each person to fill a square and then write a letter to the baby explaining its significance.
 The quilt became both an heirloom and a family tree.